BioJulia/BioStructures.jl/docs/src/documentation.md

 │ 3   │ false    │ VAL     │ A       │ 96        │ ' '     │ 7          │ 1           │ false           │
 ```

+As with file writing disordered entities are expanded by default but this can be changed by setting `expand_disordered` to `false`.

 ## Writing PDB files